-11. Photographs and videos
+11. Photographs and Videos

-As part of our school activities, we may take photographs and record images of individuals within our school.
+As part of our educational activities, we may take photographs and record images of individuals to use within our school on coat hooks, notice boards, class displays or screens.

-We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
-We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
+We will obtain written consent from parents/carers for any photographs and videos of their child to be used on communication, marketing and promotional materials.
+Where the school takes photographs and videos, uses may include: